newgan/blur/README.md

 ### macOS notes

 > After opening on Mac for the first time you'll get a 'Blur is damaged and can't be opened.' error.
-To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` to unquarantine it.\*
+To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` in Terminal to unquarantine it.\*

 > Using SVP for interpolation requires that [SVP Manager](https://www.svp-team.com/get/) be running, or you'll get a red border around videos.
 This is because the older, free version of SVPflow (the interpolation plugin) that's used on Windows and Linux doesn't have an ARM build unfortunately.